ChronicNetwork/net/testnet-athena/readme.md

-# Athena-1: Setting Up Chronic Chain Node or Validator
+# Athena-2: Setting Up Chronic Chain Test Network Node or Validator

 ## Run a fullnode / validator by compiling source code (not recommended for new users).